 If you will be lucky, you can buy fresh seafood from local people.
 Most of the people living near Selong Belanak are fishermen, so sometimes they will come back from the sea with fresh seafood.
 As well you can have a fishing trip with local people.

 The beach will be very crowded during the holiday season.
 If you can, try to visit Selong Belanak beach on weekdays.

 You can find many beach vendors there, rent a cot.

-To make your time more efficient, you can visit as well Mawun beach, Kuta beach, Seger beach, Aan Bay or Sade beach in one day.
-But I would highly recommend to stay in Selong Belanak beach all day long.
+To make your time more efficient, you can visit as well Mawun beach, Kuta beach, Seger beach, Aan Bay, or Sade beach in one day.
+But I would highly recommend staying in Selong Belanak beach all day long.

-One of the Lombok beaches which is cozy, peaceful, surrounded by 2 hills in the West and East sides.
-Has a white, soft texture sand in the middle of the beach that turns to rougher, mixed with small rocks near the hills.
-Has clean, blue water where you can enjoy swimming (but near the hills the waves are higher and stronger).
+One of the Lombok beaches is cozy, peaceful, surrounded by 2 hills on the West and East sides.
+Has white, soft texture sand in the middle of the beach that turns to rougher, mixed with small rocks near the hills.
+Has clean, blue water where you can enjoy swimming (but near the hills, the waves are higher and stronger).
 Not too many people come to this beach, so you can feel like it belongs all to you.
-In this beach you can have relaxing time, sunbathing, climb the hills and enjoy the view of Indian Ocean.
+On this beach you can have a relaxing time, sunbathing, climb the hills and enjoy the view of the Indian Ocean.

 HOW TO GET TO MAWUN BEACH: